Integral Diophantine approximation on varieties: Example: a del Pezzo surface of degree 6

+Note that $-K_X(D)$ is not ample as the restrictions of $-K_X(D)$ to the two exceptional divisors are trivial.
+But defining a log anticanonical height function

-through the standard choice of generators of $\cO(1,1)$.
-Note that the $p$-adic variant of this maximum is always $1$ by the coprimality of the coordinates.
+through the standard choice of generators of $\cO(1,1)$ (note that the $p$-adic variant of this maximum is always $1$ by the coprimality of the coordinates) and taking a point $x$ away from them, the Northcott property holds ``near $x$'', so that the log-anticanonical height is a good measure of complexity in the definition of the approximation constant.

-In order to compute the approximation constant $\alpha_\infty(x,-K_X(D))$, we shall prove Liouville-type inequalities which allow to bound it from below and construct rational curves that provide matching bounds from above. \begin{lemma} For all $y = ([s_0:s_1],\,[t_0:t_1])$ close to $x$ with $y\ne x$, we have
+In order to compute the approximation constant $\alpha_\infty(x,W;-K_X(D))$ for an appropriate $W$, we shall prove Liouville-type inequalities which allow to bound it from below and construct rational curves that provide matching bounds from above. \begin{lemma} For all $y = ([s_0:s_1],\,[t_0:t_1])$ close to $x$ with $y\ne x$, we have

 Assume moreover that $s_0\neq s_1$ and $t_0\neq t_1$.
 Then

 \end{lemma} \begin{proof} For the first assertion, note that

 if $t_1\ne t_0$, and the bound can be obtained symmetrically if $t_1=t_0$ (hence $s_1\ne s_0$).
 For the second bound, observe that